Skip to main content

 Albert’s characters are much more complex than they might appear.
 Dillon’s Iris is prone to yelling, scream-speaking when talking doesn’t go her way.
 Van Wyck’s Shelley has the same tendency, though the yelling there feels more at odds with her otherwise soft-spoken character.
 And yet Iris (almost) becomes sympathetic by The Huns’ conclusion — Dillon’s got a Herculean task here, finding subtlety in a character who sees no use for it.
 She finds a Wambsgans heart in a Roy beast of a workplace (sorry, another Succession reference), and it’s extremely effective.

-If Albert had a favourite character when writing The Huns, he doesn’t show us here: they’re all written superbly.
+If Albert had a favourite character when writing The Huns, he doesn’t show us here: They’re all written superbly well.

-It’s three solid performances of characters who act on the impulses we’ve all suppressed these past few years — wouldn’t you relish screeching like a banshee at that one coworker who won’t mute themselves?
-And if you’re you feeling lost in the labyrinth of your career and the consequences of your bad choices — wouldn’t you lose a limb to articulate, for once, just how much life as a corporate under-forty completely and utterly sucks?
+The Huns offers three solid performances of characters who act on the impulses we’ve all suppressed these past few years — wouldn’t you relish screeching like a banshee at that one coworker who won’t mute themselves?
+And if you’re feeling lost in the labyrinth of your career and the consequences of your bad choices — wouldn’t you lose a limb to articulate, for once, just how much life as a corporate under-40 completely and utterly sucks?

 The Huns heads to the UK on tour soon, and I hope it finds success there.
 The play has so much to say about the ridiculousness of being alive during These Strange Times™ (witnessing a stabbing on the TTC en route to a reviewing gig would in no way be out of place in Van Wyck’s powerful second-half monologue), and regardless of locale, the Zoom call from hell and its disastrous, hilarious echo are sure to hit audiences hard.